bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

-Now of course the *whole* point of semi-supervised learning is to learn a mapping using labelled data from :math:`{\bf x}` to :math:`y` so it's pretty silly not to train that part of your VAE.
+Now of course the *whole* point of semi-supervised learning is to learn a mapping using labelled data from :math:`{\bf x}` to :math:`y` so it's pretty silly not to train that part of your VAE using labelled data.
 So Kingma et al. add an extra loss term initially describing it as a fix to this problem.
 Then, they add an innocent throw-away line that this actually can be derived by performing variational inference over :math:`\pi`.
 Of course, it's actually true (I think) but it's not that straightforward to derive!
 Well, I worked out the details, so here's my presentation of deriving the variational objective with labelled data.

 -----